-Ultimately, everybody will be better off when employees are taking time off appropriately.
+Ultimately, everybody will be better off when employees are taking time off fairly and according to your policies.

-Steps you can take to avoid PTO abuse
+Steps you can take to avoid time-off abuse

-1. Make sure your PTO policy is as effective as it should be.
+1. Make your PTO policy clear.
 Like many things, employers’ best defence against PTO abuse is a clearly worded policy that tells employees exactly what is and isn’t okay.
 If it’s been a while since you communicated your policy, it may be time for a refresher.

 2. Enforce your policy consistently.
 A strong PTO policy is all well and good, but it won’t help if employees know they can get away with not following it.

 3. Give all managers the ability to enforce your policy.
 Employees will often go to their direct supervisors for time-off requests.
-All managers should have the power to take action if they notice anything is a bit off.
+All managers should have the power to take action against non-compliance.

-Bottom line, time off is a benefit.
-And one where everyone will benefit when it’s used properly.
+Bottom line, time off is a benefit and everyone benefits when it’s used properly.